seangibbz/wiicodebot.py/README.md

 # wiicodebot
-This is a Discord bot written in Python meant for the RiiConnect24 chatroom.
+This is a Discord bot written in Python (based on [discord.py](https://github.com/Rapptz/discord.py) "discord.py") meant for the RiiConnect24 chatroom.

 It handles user data regarding wii friend codes